Investors shun pound as Brexit concerns dominate

 "We are seeing there is very little appetite in the market to carry long-term risk on the pound because of the Brexit uncertainty," he said.

-On Friday Johnson said there was the "rough shape of a deal to be done" over Brexit but Ireland's Prime Minister Leo Varadkar played down the prospects, saying the gap between Britain and the EU remained "very wide".
+On Friday, Mr Johnson said there was the "rough shape of a deal to be done" over Brexit but Ireland's Prime Minister Leo Varadkar played down the prospects, saying the gap between Britain and the EU remained "very wide".

 Since hitting a 2019 high of near US$1.34 against the US dollar in March, the pound collapsed to a three-year low of below US$1.20 earlier this month on increased concern that Britain will crash out of the EU without a deal.